|no. of lessons:||12 sessions|

 Participants who have completed the course will have reached level A1 of the Common European Framework for Languages.

 Click on the skills for further clarification.

-You will learn to listen, speak, read and write letters and hold presentations.
-You will substantially increase your vocabulary and knowledge of idioms and grammar.
-Through role-play, presentations and various assignments you will learn to apply this knowledge in practice.
-Various grammatical topics will be covered and strengthened using exercises from the workbook.
-In addition to the method we will be using television broadcasts on video as reading materials, and we will be discussing newspaper articles and articles in our respective fields of expertise.
-We will also dedicate some time to discussing the Italian country and people.
-You will need approximately two hours a week of preparation time.
-This homework will form the basis for the conversation and discussion in the group.
-The final goal is for you to be able to easily converse on a wide range of topics, to independently read newspaper articles and texts, to understand the key points of current affairs, and write a short coherent text or letter.
-You will also be able to hold a presentation in which you can motivate your opinions and plans without constantly having to search for words.
+In this course we will also be making use of television broadcasts on video as reading materials, and we will discuss newspaper articles and articles in our respective fields of expertise.
+We will cover all areas of grammar and consolidate this knowledge through exercises from the workbook.
+You will need approximately two hours a week to prepare for the course.
+This homework forms the basis for the conversation and discussion in the group.
+The final goal is for you to be able to easily converse on a wide range of topics, to independently read newspaper articles and texts, to understand the key points of current affairs, to write a coherent text or letter, and to hold a presentation in which you can motivate your opinions and plans without constantly having to search for words.